Dahaka1/Shipping/README.md

 - Geographical data extension: GeoPy.

 # USAGE
-- Firstly edit settings by manually creating ".env" file at 'Shipping' directory with next variables:
-    - DJANGO_KEY (your django private key);
-    - DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, DB_NAME (database params you need).
-- After that you should just to start server and its database handling by writing standard Django command-line command:
+- Firstly just start the server with default DB settings by commands:
+    - "*docker-compose build*";
-  - "*python manage.py*" -
+    - "*docker-compose up*" -
-  The command will initiate auto-reformatting of your DB if needed.
+  The commands will initiate auto-reformatting of your DB if needed.
 It includes django-models migrations and creating of default objects sets.
-Maybe it will be necessary to wait 10 seconds
+Maybe it will be necessary to wait about 1 minute.
-- Then you can call standard functions by sending HTTP-queries for working server API.
+- Then you can call standard functions by sending HTTP-queries for working server API (by default on 127.0.0.1:8000).
 Available queries examples:
     1) "*/api/v1/cargo*" (method *POST*) - creating new cargo object by zipcode and weight/description params;
     2) "*/api/v1/cargo*" (method *GET*) - getting all cargo objects with listing nearby machines for using selected cargo;
     3) "*/api/v1/cargo/<cargo_id>/*" (method *GET*) - getting details about cargo with needed ID with listing of all